BrenanMarenger/Capstone-Project/README.md

 ## Features
 * Account system with personal favorites and watch history
+* Top 5 rating system based on favorites from all accounts
 * Authentication with appropriate redirection, token storage, and policies
-* Custom video player with keybinds and a variety of features
+* Custom video player with keybinds and a variety of features, including ai generated captions
 * Dynamic gallery page with different featured video and changing arragement of categories/videos
 * Scalable project, adapting to new videos and users.
 Automatically adding new categories
-* Dynamic searching and filtering, query urls
+* Dynamic searching and filtering (combinations will work), query urls
 * UI/UX Design with responsive and dynamic buttons, scaling to all screens

 ## Screenshots
 Coming Soon